catrincm/personal-website/content/publication/prfilters-des/index.md

 The framework is very expressively powerful.
 It can unify work in the imprecise probability literature on desirable gambles and credal sets.

+This paper in particular shows that this captures the desirable gambles model.